quicwg/base-drafts/draft-ietf-quic-transport.md

 RETIRE_CONNECTION_ID frames in a timely manner.

 The Retire Prior To field MUST be less than or equal to the Sequence Number field.
-Values greater than the Sequence Number MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+Receiving a value greater than the Sequence Number MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 Once a sender indicates a Retire Prior To value, smaller values sent in subsequent NEW_CONNECTION_ID frames have no effect.
 A receiver MUST ignore any